-“I have one personal Google Drive account and one university OneDrive for Business account.
-For better managing all documents, pictures, movies and other stuff in one place, I want to move all data from Google Drive to OneDrive for Business and only use OneDrive for Business in daily life.
+User Case: “I have one personal Google Drive account and one university OneDrive for Business account.
+To better manage all documents, pictures, movies, and other stuff in one place, I want to migrate data from Google Drive to OneDrive for Business and only use OneDrive for Business in daily life.
 Is there any way that can achieve the Google Drive and OneDrive for Business migration directly?”

-Step 2.
-Select files and folders you want to move to OneDrive for Business.
+- Select files and folders you want to move to OneDrive for Business.

 Note: After downloading folders to your local PC, the folders will be converted into filename.zip.
 Before uploading them to your OneDrive for Business account, you may need to decrypt them first.

 Step 2.
-Add your Google Drive and OneDrive for Business account to MultCloud.
+Click "Add Cloud" to add your Google Drive and OneDrive for Business accounts to MultCloud respectively.

-Note: If you fail to add OneDrive for Business account to MultCloud, log in its official website first, then go back to MultCloud to add it.
+Note: If you fail to add OneDrive for Business account to MultCloud, log in to its official website first, then go back to MultCloud to add it.

 Step 3.
 Click Cloud Transfer.
-Choose Google Drive or files and folders in it as the source, choose OneDrive for Business as the destination, click "Transfer Now" and wait for the migration process to complete.
+Choose Google Drive or files and folders in it as the source, choose a folder in OneDrive for Business as the destination, then click "Transfer Now" and MultCloud will start the task immediately.

 After reading this article, you already know how to achieve Google Drive to OneDrive for Business migration with the manual way and popular way.
-By comparison, you may find that MultCloud has a better performance both in usability and efficiency.
+By comparison, you may find that MultCloud is a better choice both in usability and efficiency.
 If you want to migrate Google Drive to SharePoint, the MultCloud can also satisfy you well.
 Apart from "Cloud Transfer", "Cloud Sync", "Cloud Backup", and "Team Transfer" are also very useful to manage data across different personal and business clouds.
 For example, you can use Cloud Backup to backup Google Drive to Dropbox or OneDrive for Business safely by clicking one button.